LiawWun/4D_Radar_Moving_Instance_Segmentation/README.md

 # Radar Point Cloud Fields

-The input radar point cloud is limited to a sensing range of 50 meters.
+The input radar point cloud is cropped to a sensing range of 50 meters.
-Each radar point contains the following 12 fields:
+Each point consists of the following 12 fields:

 1. **x, y, z**: 3D position coordinates
 2. **RCS**: Radar Cross Section (RCS) measurement